vinkodlak/rigpro.consulting/src/pages/workflow/index.md

   - body: >-
       A powerful software such as RIGPRO Wireline QA/QC requires users to undergo an initial training.
-We organize online sessions and provide necessary training which is targeted at different user groups (drilling, geology, project managers)
+We organize online sessions and provide necessary training, which is targeted at all user groups (drilling, geology, project managers,etc).
     description: Crash course to get the users up to speed.
     image: /img/08_RIGPRO_SOFTWARE_TRAINING_PROVIDED.jpg
     title: RIGPRO Software - Training provided
   - body: >-
-      We coordinate between all the parties to produce a detailed, all-inclusive SOP.
-This document includes every important aspect of a successful operation - Starting with the priority of working safely to general operating procedures and all the way down to specific instructions on deliverables and distribution lists.
+      We coordinate between all parties to produce a detailed, all-inclusive SOP.
+This document includes every important aspect of a successful operation - Starting with the priority of working safely to general operating procedures, inclusive of all the fine details outlining specifics such as deliverables and distribution lists.
     description: >-
       Written Standard Operating Procedures - a foundation to a successful project.
     image: /img/09_SOP_CREATED.jpg
     title: SOP created
   - body: >-
-      This might be the client's offices for tender preparation or contract review, the service provider's facility to perform an audit or a visit to the drilling installation to ensure all the planned services can be executed safely and efficiently.
+      This might be the client's office for tender preparation or contract review, the service provider's facility to perform an audit or a visit to the drilling installation to ensure all the planned services will be executed safely and efficiently.
     description: Dedicated expert headed to where the action is.
     image: /img/10_CONSULTANT_DEPLOYED.jpg
     title: Consultant deployed
   - body: >-
       Maintenance of wireline equipment is one of the important aspects of a successful project.
-This can not be over-stressed.
-At this stage, our Client will have a robust Contract in place to protect the Operator from unnecessary costs related to the equipment maintenance.
+This cannot be stressed enough!
+At this stage, our Client will have a robust contract in place to protect the Operator from unnecessary costs related to the equipment maintenance.

-      We are able to review maintenance status remotely (from the office) but the most thorough examination can be performed only when our expert is on spot - at the Service Provider's maintenance facility.
-We will ensure that the client does not pay for tools until they have met a ridged quality control inspection and are fit for purpose.
+      We are able to review maintenance status remotely (from the office), but the most thorough examination can be performed only when our expert is on spot - at the Service Provider's maintenance facility.
+We will ensure that the Client does not pay for tools until they have met a ridged quality control inspection and are fit for purpose.
     description: >-
-      How many times have you ended up paying for a pile of tool that didn't even work and then pay to have them fixed?
+      How many times have you ended up paying for a pile of tools that didn't even work and then pay to have them repaired?
     image: /img/11_MAINTENANCE_STATUS_SCRUTINIZED.jpg
     title: Maintenance status scrutinized
   - body: >-
-      Not only that - we will ensure the wireline contractor has delivered the equipment and is ready to perform all services, including the non-routine scenarios, including drilling support, emergency procedures, etc.
+      Not only that - we will ensure the wireline contractor has delivered the equipment and is ready to perform all services, inclusive of all non-routine scenarios; drilling support, emergency procedures, etc.

-      We will ensure all the equipment certificates are in date, as well as a certification and maintenance plan in place throughout the duration of the project.
+      We will ensure all equipment certifications are in date, as well as a comprehensive maintenance plan for duration of the project.
     description: >-
-      We will match the equipment with the contractual obligations and ensure sure you are not paying for your neighbors Porsche.
+      We will match the equipment with the contractual obligations and ensure sure you are not paying for your neighbor's Porsche.
     image: /img/12_EQUIPMENT_INVENTORIED.jpg
     title: Equipment inventoried
   - body: >-